Soft Flutr

 Anal Part 1

 Anal: go slow, use lube, breathe, and talk.
 It’s all nerves back there—which means with the right care, it can feel amazing.
+Most people go waaaaay to fast and then have a bad experience and then swear never again.
+When we say slow we mean SLOW!

 Anal Part 2